 After all, isn’t that what life is all about anyway — surviving?
 To what extent do human beings fight to survive?
 To what lengths and extremes will we go to cling to life?
 What is the limit of our hanging on?

 In this English 113 section, participants will read, discuss and be asked to write in response to literature that exemplifies humankind’s desire to survive.
-To inspire our discussing and writing, we will explore three different pieces of nonfiction literature.
-Actual titles may change, but currently we are scheduled to read the following works:
+To inspire our discussing and writing, we will explore three pieces of “survival” literature.
+Titles include In Harm’s Way by Doug Stanton (nonfiction), The Glass Castle by Jeannette Walls (nonfiction) and Station Eleven by Emily St. John Mandel (dystopian fiction.)

-And, speaking of survival, a major goal of this class will be to help you “survive” the writing that will be demanded of you in the real world of college and beyond; therefore, we’ll explore and practice writing that narrates, informs, persuades, reviews, responds, shares and/or entertains.
+And, speaking of survival, the major goal of this class will be to help you “survive” the writing that will be demanded of you in the real world of college and beyond; therefore, we’ll explore and practice writing that narrates, informs, persuades, reviews, responds and shares.

 Can a sidewalk actually be moving with you on it?
 Can society influence what is “normal” or “abnormal” in one’s life without one ever knowing it?
 How do the acts of a person or organization have a ripple affect on one’s country or a country a globe away?
 Are these issues related in some way to power?
 Can critically investigating these questions, and issues of race, be related to composition?
 Conversely, how does writing make a difference on issues of race, social justice, community and the societies we live in here in the US or across the globe?